 - CCMP Syllabus

 All students completing a CCMP internationally are required to obtain insurance for medical treatment/evacuation to the closest adequate healthcare facility.
-Students can elect to purchase this insurance with Cultural Insurance Services International through Samford University by submitting this form and $35 to the Global Center.
+Students can elect to purchase this insurance through GeoBlue through Samford University upon approval through the Global Engagement Office.